Category

 When you scan this list, consider events that could occur at your facilities, plants, or offices.
 But be sure to discuss your risk assessment with all your stakeholders since they may know of risks you didn’t consider.
 No matter how many situations you must cover, an all-hazards plan is scalable enough to support any emergency response.

-2. Build an action plan for emergencies
+2. Build an effective response plan for emergencies

 Once you have your list of potential hazards and impacts, determine the specific action steps necessary before an emergency, during the crisis, and in the disaster recovery afterward.
+This plan may overlap with other emergency management plans or emergency operations plans.

 • Name people responsible for executing the emergency plan